-In December 2010, we procured a \$50.0 million Line of Credit (with Capital One, N.A. serving as a revolving lender, a letter of credit issuer and an administrative agent and Branch Banking and Trust Company serving as an additional revolving lender and letter of credit issuer), which matures on December 28, 2013.
-The Line of Credit originally provided for a senior secured revolving credit facility of up to \$50.0 million with a standby letter of credit sublimit of up to \$20.0 million.
-On January 31, 2012, the Line of Credit was expanded to \$75.0 million and Citizens Bank of Pennsylvania was added as a revolving lender and letter of credit issuer.
-Currently, 14 of our properties are pledged as collateral under our Line of Credit.
-The interest rate per annum applicable to the Line of Credit is equal to the London Interbank Offered Rate, or LIBOR, plus an applicable margin of up to 3.00%, depending upon our leverage.
-The leverage ratio used in determining the applicable margin for interest on the Line of Credit is recalculated quarrerly.
-We are subject to an annual maintenance fee of 0.25% per year.
+The New Line of Credit has a letter of credit sublimit of up to \$20.0 million.
+In addition, we may expand the New Line of Credit up to a total of \$75.0 million upon satisfaction of certain conditions, including obtaining commitments from any one or more lenders, whether or not currently a party to the New Line of Credit, to provide such increased amounts and payment of the associated up front and arrangement fees at the time of such increase.
+The interest rate per annum applicable to the New Line of Credit is equal to the LIBOR plus an applicable margin of up to 3.25%, depending upon our leverage.
+The leverage ratio used in determining the applicable margin for interest on the New Line of Credit is recalculated quarterly.
+We are subject to an annual maintenance fee of \$0.03 million per year and an unused commitment fee of 25 basis points per year, which accrues quarterly.
 Our ability to access this source of financing is subject to our continued ability to meet customary lending requirements, such as compliance with financial and operating covenants and our meeting certain lending limits.
-One such covenant requires us to limit distributions to our stockholders to 95% of our FFO, with acquisition-related costs required to be expensed under ASC 805 added back to FFO.
-In addition, the maximum amount we may draw under this agreement is based on a percentage of the value of properties pledged as collateral to the banks, which must meet agreed upon eligibility standards.
+One such covenant requires us to limit distributions to our stockholders to 100% of our FFO, with acquisition-related costs required to be expensed under ASC 805 added back to FFO.
+In addition, the maximum amount we may draw under the New Line of Credit is based on a percentage of the value of a pool of unencumbered properties which must meet agreed upon eligibility standards.

-If and when long-term mortgages are arranged for these pledged properties, the banks will release the properties from the Line of Credit and reduce the availability under the Line of Credit by the advanced amount of the released property.
-Conversely, as we purchase new properties meeting the eligibility standards, we may pledge these new properties to obtain additional availability under the Line of Credit.
-The availability under the Line of Credit is also reduced by letters of credit used in the ordinary course of business.
-We may use the advances under the Line of Credit for both general corporate purposes and the acquisition of new investments.
+If and when long-term mortgages are arranged for properties in the unencumbered pool, the banks will reduce the availability under the New Line of Credit by the amount advanced against that property's value.
+Conversely, as we purchase new properties meeting the eligibility standards, we may add these new properties to the unencumbered pool to obtain additional availability under the New Line of Credit.
+The availability under the New Line of Credit is also reduced by letters of credit used in the ordinary course of business.
+We may use the advances under the New Line of Credit for both general corporate purposes and the acquisition of new investments.

-At December 31, 2012, there was \$25.0 million outstanding under the Line of Credit at an interest rate of approximately 3.0% and \$6.1 million outstanding under letters of credit at a weighted average interest rate of 3.0%.
-At December 31, 2012, the maximum additional amount we could draw was \$5.3 million.
-We were in compliance with all covenants under the Line of Credit as of December 31, 2012.
-The amount outstanding on the Line of Credit as of December 31, 2012 approximates fair value, because the debt is short-term.
+As of December 31, 2013, there was \$24.4 million outstanding under our New Line of Credit at an interest rate of approximately 3.4% and \$10.3 million outstanding under letters of credit at a weighted average interest rate of 3.4%.
+As of December 31, 2013, the maximum additional amount we could draw was \$17.1 million.
+We were in compliance with all covenants under the New Line of Credit as of December 31, 2013.
+The amount outstanding on the New Line of Credit as of December 31, 2013 approximates fair value, because the debt is subject to a variable interest rate, determined by market forces, as well as a recently negotiated interest rate spread.